-A Street Collection is a collection for charitable, sporting, cultural or similar purpose (other than for private gain).
-All Street Collections in the district require a Street Collection permit from District Councils.
+A street collection is a collection for charitable, sporting, cultural or similar purpose (other than for private gain).

-For further information or a hard copy of the application form and regulations please telephone the Licensing Team on 0300 123 4000 (Option 6) or e-mail licensing Section.
+For further information - or a hard copy of the application form and regulations - please contact the Licensing team.

 Phone the Licensing team on 0300 123 4000 (Option 6).